skhiggins/R_guide/README.md

 ## Folder structure

-Generally, within the folder where we are doing data analysis, we have:
+Generally, within a project folder, we have a subfolder called `analysis` where we are doing data analysis (and other sub-folders like `paper` where the paper draft is saved).
+Within the `analysis` subfolder, we have:
 * An .Rproj file for the project.
 (This can be created in RStudio, with File > New Project.)
   * Note that if you always open the Project within RStudio before working (see "Project" in the upper right-hand corner of RStudio) then the `here` package will work for relative filepaths.
 * data - only raw data go in this folder